 What are the anaesthetic risks?

-• Pain or discomfort during the surgery is common* but it is usually minor and transitory and needs no treatment.
+• Mild pain or discomfort during the surgery is common* but it is usually minor and transitory and needs no treatment.

 If the pain is persistent and significant to you then you must tell the surgeon and the pain will be treated with additional local anaesthesia or sedation.